 Planning a dream vacation to Italy, and trying to figure out how many days you need to explore Florence?
 You are in the right place.
 This is a perfect Florence 3-day itinerary, plus this is a versatile Florence Itinerary where you can pick your favorite destination, based on your timing and interests.

 This Florence itinerary is designed to help you make the most of your time here.
-Here you can find the best time to visit, the best areas to stay in Florence with a very handy neighborhood guide, the best transportation options in Florence, and how to explore more of the amazing Tuscan Region.
+Here you can find the best time to visit, the best areas to stay in Florence with a very handy neighborhood guide, the best transportation options in Florence, and a very helpful FAQ at the end.

 You may also enjoy these articles: